 Executives are trained, encouraged, rewarded, and revered for their fearless courage, fast reaction times, and intuitive decision-making.
-The pressure to make decision-making look easy is ingrained in management culture.
+As a result, the pressure to make decision-making look easy is ingrained in management culture.
 But how many of us can honestly say we make our best decisions on the spot?

 Let’s hone your skills.

-There is a perceived need, especially around a crowded meeting room table, to quickly make commitments and decisions.
-During those most stressful and emotional times, the very best corporate gun-slingers know that it is wise to be very deliberate when planning and decision making in business.
+There is a perceived need to make commitments and decisions quickly, especially around a crowded meeting room table.
+Yet, during those most stressful and emotional times, the best corporate gun-slingers know that it is wise to be deliberate when planning and making decisions in business.

-Why is decision making important in business?
-Think of it this way: In chess, the match is decided because of one wrong move.
+Why is decision-making critical in business?
+Think of it this way: In chess, the match is decided by one wrong move.
 Once the move is made, it sets the game on an almost certain path.
 And in chess, as in life, a move like that can’t be taken back.

-The moral of the story is to think long and hard before deciding when the stakes are high.
+The story’s moral is to think long and hard before deciding when the stakes are high.
 Look at it from every angle.
 See what you see and then ask yourself if there’s something you can’t see.
 One wrong move can change the game.
-Of course, it takes practice for this method of deliberate decision making to become a habit.
+But, of course, it takes practice for this method of deliberate decision-making to become a habit.

-While it might feel like you need to decide the heat of the moment, nearly every decision (especially big ones) can be postponed at least temporarily.
+While it might feel like you need to decide in the heat of the moment, nearly every decision (huge ones) can be postponed, at least temporarily.
 If you’re in a meeting, request a recess.
-Once you buy yourself some time, here are some tips for deliberate decision making in the workplace.
+Once you buy yourself some time, here are some tips for deliberate decision-making in the workplace.

 - Consider what your first instinct is.
 While that’s not always the right decision, it’s helpful to unpack how you currently feel or why.
-Are you reacting to something that happened in the past?
+For example, are you reacting to something that happened in the past?
 Does one path feel more in line with what you’ve seen before?

 - Talk it out with your staff or peers.
 Ask for input from people who are familiar with the situation.
-They might have another take on the problem that you’re not aware of.
+They might have another take on the problem you’re unaware of.